by David Morrison

 The conventional wisdom of popular Christianity would tell us that the reason the four Gospels don’t elaborate on the rest of Jesus’ life from age twelve to thirty is that it isn’t “pertinent” to his “mission” of salvation.
-I think the absence of record is more of an invitation into the mystery of Jesus’ hidden life.
-The pondering heart is sustained by a wonderment and continually renewed amazement at God.
-The short sighted vision of “facts only” tends to restrict God’s saving plan to the single event of the crucifixion alone.
+I think the absence of a record is more of an invitation into the mystery of Jesus’ hidden life.
+The pondering heart is sustained by a wonderment and continually renewed amazement at God’s presence in the world.
+The short-sighted vision of “facts only” tends to restrict God’s saving plan to the single event of the crucifixion alone.
 I think Jesus is our salvation in the totality of his life on earth: His birth, his hidden life, his ministry, his suffering, death, and burial.
 His saving and sanctifying grace is perpetuated by his risen life in the reality of his ascension to the Father.
 I think the very act of God becoming human and “being subject to his parents” is his first action of redeeming our humanity.
 I used to pray, “Lord, forgive me for my wretched humanity.”
 Now, in the light of his perfect humanity and divinity, I pray, “Lord, make me truly human.”
 So Jesus’ “lost years” are just as important as the events recorded in the Gospels.
 When I struggle with the sting of obscurity and I feel marginalized and forgotten, I am invited to take up a pondering heart and enter into the Lord’s hidden life.
 At once, the lonely place of my heart is filled with the company of Jesus, Mary, and Joseph living as a family in their own anonymity and seeming insignificance; and then my heart is filled with hope and communal joy.

 There seems to be a threefold connection between Jesus “becoming subject to his parents,” Mary “considering these things in her heart,” and Jesus “growing in favor with God and man.”
 Perhaps Mary’s “pondering” enabled the boy Jesus to be subject to her and his spirit of humility caused him to “increase in wisdom before God and man.”
-We nurture the pondering heart within ourselves by listening and respecting the contemplations of others: especially our family members and those with whom we live in community.
-As this mutual humility is engaged, our contemplative lives spill outward and become a real service to those around us; and we experience the joy of sharing the increase of wisdom and favor before God and man.
+We nurture the pondering heart within ourselves by listening and respecting the contemplations of others: especially our family members and those with whom we live in a community.
+As this mutual humility is engaged, our contemplative lives spill outward and become a real service to those around us; and we experience the joy of sharing the increase of wisdom and favor before God and all of creation.

 Lord, sustain in me a pondering heart like mother Mary’s: